 Stockton CA has been used for a large number of movies and TV, mostly because it doesn't look much like LA/Southern CA. Prime examples, the roadbuilding scene in Cool Hand Luke (Shot just outside of town on 10-mile road) and the "Eastern College" in The Sure Thing (which is actually Pacific University).

 Army of Darkness is quite, quite blatantly not shot in whatever quasi-British kingdom it's set in (it was filmed in Bronson Canyon and Vasquez Rocks National Park, both of which are in California).

-The movie The Russians are Coming (a comedy which revolves around a Soviet submarine running aground in Massachusetts) was filmed in California.
+The movie The Russians are Coming, The Russians are Coming (a comedy which revolves around a Soviet submarine running aground in Massachusetts) was filmed in California.

 The Adventures of Captain Marvel (1941) was filmed in the deserts of Southern California, despite the fact that the first episode supposedly takes place in the jungles of Siam.
 In fact there seems to be some confusion between Thailand and the Middle East.

 In the movie Love Actually, Colin travels to the city of Milwaukee, WI.
 However, the airport shown has a sign that says "Milwaukee International Airport" (the real one is "Mitchell Int'l").
 The bar he goes to has California license plates and prominent Budweiser signs.
 Milwaukee is the home of Miller brewery, the chance of finding a bar that looks like the one in Love Actually is slim to none.

 The outdoor scenes in The Lost World: Jurassic Park have significantly more redwood trees than you'd expect from a equatorial island.
 This is because they were filmed near Eureka, CA (no, not that one).